 Origins: Establishing a long distance, ‘low stress’ City-to-Port Bicycle Route – away from arterial roads & linked to the Outer Harbour rail corridor and local bike networks – has long been on the agenda of the Port Adelaide Bicycle User Group.
 Our focus on a Greenway between The Port and The City really started to come together with a way-finding ‘saddle survey’ we undertook in August 2005.
 We put together an illustrated proposal for a Port-City Green Travel Corridor or ‘GreenLink’.
 This was provided to the PA/E Council & to Patrick Conlon, the Transport Minister of the day in the Rann Labor Government.
 This proposal identified the route’s potential as well as some of the specific challenges involved.

-In cooperation with the Bicycle Institute of S.A. we recommended that the GreenLink route development be incorporated into an overall Adelaide Greenway Network plan.
-An initial Network Plan was then published in SA’s 2006 ‘Safety in Numbers’ bicycle strategy (2006-10).
+With the Bicycle Institute of S.A. we recommended that this Port-City GreenLink route be incorporated into a broader Adelaide Greenway Network plan, with several suggestions for such routes.
+An initial Network Plan was published in SA’s 2006 ‘Safety in Numbers (2006-10)’ bicycle strategy.
 PortBUG’s GreenLink proposal was also adopted as a major focus for the Port Adelaide/Enfield Council’s first Local Area Strategic Bicycle Plan (2008-12).

-Labour State Transport Minister Pat Conlon was particularly interested in cycling & had his own vision for a Greenway Network across Adelaide.
+Labour State Transport Minister Pat Conlon was interested in cycling & had his own vision for a Greenway Network across Adelaide.
 In 2010 the S.A Labour Party published a ‘Greenways and Cycle Paths Policy’ to stimulate local government agendas.
-A more detailed vision for Adelaide’s Greenway Network subsequently appeared in SA’s ’30 Year Plan for Greater Adelaide’, also linked to the Government’s sustainable transport, housing, health & economic development policies.
+A more detailed vision for Adelaide’s Greenway Network subsequently appeared in SA’s ’30 Year Plan for Greater Adelaide’, also linked to Government transport, housing, health & economic development policies.

-The Proposed Route: The proposed route for the Outer Harbour Greenway – particularly between the City and Port Adelaide – follows the Outer Harbour rail reserve & PortBUG’s original 2005 recommendations.
+The Proposed Route: The proposed route for the Outer Harbour Greenway – particularly between the City and Port Adelaide – followed the Outer Harbour rail reserve & PortBUG’s original 2005 recommendations.
 The route is not on the rail reserve itself but follows the rail alignment on nearby pathways, adjacent local roads & on public parklands where available.
-The PortBUG had recommended this ‘local road’ approach to:
+The PortBUG recommended this approach wherever possible to:

 - minimise costs & maximise access